JoranSt/Fail-Safe-Arduino/README.md

 ---
 ## How it works
 ## Future improvements
+- Adding a relay that detects when the system freezes and shuts down the actuator.
+(I dont have the hardware for it)
 ## Limitations
 ## How to run
 (Digital diagram of how the arduino is wired)